Farmed Animals and the Law

 Farmed animals raised for the meat, dairy, and egg industries are among the most abused in the U.S. Investigations and industry whistleblowers have revealed abuses on farms and in slaughterhouses so horrific, most people cannot even bear to witness them.

-Abuse takes place outside the law, but much of the cruelty consists of commonplace, legally sanctioned, standard industry practices.
+Abuse takes place outside the law, but much of the cruelty consists of commonplace, standard industry practices, and in most states legally sanctioned.

 - Animals can have their testicles, tails, horns, beaks, or toes removed without anesthesia.